What are the responsibilities and job description for the Grants & Corporate Engagement Coordinator position at Ceres Community Project?

 LOCATION: Ceres HQ / Hybrid

-The Grants & Corporate Engagement Coordinator is primarily responsible for providing administrative support to the Manager of Grants & Corporate Partners and Investments in all aspects of grant and corporate fundraising, including maintaining the grants and corporate records in the Salesforce database, processing and acknowledging gifts, researching potential new funders, collecting data for, and preparing grant reports, and drafting grant proposals.
+The Grants & Corporate Engagement Coordinator is primarily responsible for providing administrative support to the Grants & Corporate Outreach Manager in all aspects of grant and corporate fundraising, including maintaining the grants and corporate records in the Salesforce database, processing and acknowledging gifts, researching potential new funders, collecting data for, and preparing grant reports, and drafting grant proposals.

 Essential Functions and Responsibilities